zkorum/legal/README.md

 - Phone number
 - Email address if any
+- If phone verified, explicit phone country code and associated country (not displayed to the public in the UI, however the proof containing the information is downloadable client-side by anyone, and the proof is broadcast to Nostr/p2p on the backend side)
-- Passport proof information, including nationality and sex (not show in the UI, however the proof is broadcast to Nostr on the backend side)
+- If passport verified, explicit nationality and sex (not displayed to the public in the UI, however the ZK proof containing the information is downloadable client-side by anyone, and the proof is broadcast to Nostr/p2p on the backend side)
 - Settings configuration (safe space/brave space setting)
 - Followed topics
 - "Views" information
 - Languages information
-- Conversations/Opinions/Replies posted as "anonymous"
+- Conversations/Opinions/Replies posted as "anonymous" (they appear publicly including proof, but the *association* with a specific user is only shown to the said specific user)

 ### Control and user actions